deepnetworkgmbh/blog/_posts/2020-12-17-Resilience4j-grpc.md

 ## Proto File

-Here is how a proto file for a service that gets gets a HelloRequest and returns a custom greeting would look like.
+Here is how a proto file for a service that gets a HelloRequest and returns a custom greeting would look like.

 ``` protobuf
 syntax = "proto3";